Protect Our Parks – Protect Park Impact Fees

 Community Working Together

 District 5 United meetings are currently held via Zoom.
-Meetings will be held on Wednesdays from 630pm-8pm at the Dr. Roberto Cruz Alum Rock Library once the pandemic ends.
-Restaurant food and bottled water are provided.
+Meetings are held from 630pm-8pm.
+In person or hybrid meetings are held at the Dr. Roberto Cruz Alum Rock Library Restaurant food and bottled water are provided.
 Please contact firstname.lastname@example.org to determine the next meeting date.